 Coronavirus and COVID-19

 Here you will find the most recent news relating to our church family.
-On the Worship at Home page and now also on the new Junior Church at Home page there's a growing collection of ideas and materials to support us as we worship "together but separately" in response to the health crisis.
+On the Worship at Home page and the Junior Church at Home page there's a collection of ideas and materials to support us as we worship "together but separately" in response to the health crisis.

 In line with guidance from the Government and NHS and from the Methodist Church nationally it is with sadness we confirm that all our services and all regular activities in our church building are suspended until further notice.

 Click here for a note on how Methodist Chuch premises might be impacted as a result of the gradual re-opening of provision for Early Years education.
 We will update this page if this affects any activities at our building.

 Rather than try to update all the pages of our website which may be affected by these extraordinary circumstances, for the moment we will gather news and information on this page.
 You will also find helpful updates on the Sutton Park Circuit website.
 Anything you see on these pages that's underlined is a link - click it to go to what's being described.